BWibo/3dcitydb-mkdocs/docs/citydb-tool/cql2.md

 ---

-## Using CQL2 with CityDBTool
+## Using CQL2 with citydb-tool

-CityDBTool allows the use of the `-f` or `--filter` option followed by a CQL2 expression to filter data when exporting or deleting records.
+citydb-tool allows the use of the `-f` or `--filter` option followed by a CQL2 expression to filter data when exporting or deleting records.
 This enables users to select only the relevant subset of data based on attribute values, spatial conditions, or both.